 At this point every brand has a presence on Facebook as we all understand how important a social profile is for your business.
 Creating a consistent strategy for success in your social content is the most important step to making wins in your digital marketing efforts.

 But how do you define success in your Facebook advertising and what are you looking to achieve - engagements or (the sought after and more difficult) conversions?
-Recently, our CEO Stacy Jones sat down to chat with a Facebook advertising expert to help shed some light on the topic.
 In this blog post, Hollywood Branded examines the best practices in Facebook Ads from the advice and expertise of Social Media Traffic School's Sally Hendrick.

 A Little Background On Sally

 Sally Hendrick is an international keynote speaker, contributor to Social Media Examiner, and founder of Social Media Traffic School, Sally specializes in target market research, marketing funnels, digital courses, and Facebook advertising strategies.

 Recently, our CEO Stacy Jones spoke with Sally about how to make Facebook ads work for your brand.
 From tracking and messaging to retargeting and monitoring results, it can be easy to get lost in the process.
 We’ll learn what has worked from Sally’s experience, what maybe could be avoided if you are doing this yourself and not working with an agency to represent your brand, and where other brands are missing the mark.

 Question: Can you tell us a little bit about your background, where you started, and how you got to be the Facebook ads guru that you are today?